 How to care for mimosa?

-- Mimosa trees can be pruned after the blooming.
+- Prune mimosa after the blooming.
 This helps the tree grow more dense and round.
 It also protects the tree from strong winds, and you’ll get many more flower-bearing branches.
 Feel free to gather blooming sprigs if the tree is vigorous enough!

 - Potted plants need repotting every 2 years, in a container that’s just one size larger.
 However, don’t choose too large a pot, relatively to the size of the tree.
 A 16-inch garden box (40 cm) is perfect for a mature tree already.
 Best use heath soil with an acidic pH reading.